ubidots/ubidots-particle/README.md

 void setDebug(bool debug);;
 ```

-> @debug, [Mandatory].
+> @debug, [Required].
 Boolean type to turn off/on debug messages.

 Make available debug messages through the serial port.

 ```
 bool send(const char* device_label, const char* device_name, PublishFlags flags);
 ```
-> @device_label, [Optional].
+> @device_label, [Optional], [Default] = PARTICLE DEVICE ID.
 The device label to send data.
-If not set, the Particle device Id will be used.
+If not set, the PARTICLE DEVICE ID will be used.
-@device_name, [Optional].
-The device name that will be created if the device does not exist in your Ubidots account.
-If not set, the device_labe input parameter will be used.
-NOTE: Device name are supported right now only through UDP/TCP, if you use another method, the device name will be the same already setup as device label.
+@device_name, [Optional], [Default] = @device_label.
+The device name otherwise assigned if the device doesn't already exist in your Ubidots account.
+If not set, the device label parameter will be used. **NOTE**: Device name is only supported through TCP/UDP, if you use another protocol, the device name will be the same as device label.
 @flags, [Optional], [Options] = [`PUBLIC`, `PRIVATE`, `WITH_ACK`, `NO_ACK`].
 Particle webhook flags.

 Sends all the data added using the add() method.
 Returns true if the data was sent.